-Discussions are defined as "the action or process of talking about something in order to reach a decision or to exchange ideas."
-And that's one of the main goals for an online class discussions.
-But instead of having a student post a thread just to meet requirements, how do you get them to exchange ideas, share points of views, and offer opinions?
+Discussions are defined as "the action or process of talking about something to reach a decision or to exchange ideas."
+And that's one of the main goals of an online class discussion.
+But instead of having a student post a thread just to meet requirements, how do you get them to exchange ideas, share points of view, and offer opinions?

 Post Explicit Engagement Guidelines

 Engagement guidelines can be included in the syllabus or be a separate document that list the expectations you have of the participants in the course.
 Engagement guidelines can include; due dates for discussion or reflection-based activities, the schedule and types of interactions you hope to have in synchronous sessions, the tone of reflection/discussion posts (casual discussion vs. formal posts), the type of participation students can expect from the instructor throughout the course, and response times students can expect from instructors when awaiting replies to questions.

 Early in the term, the instructor should have a high amount of presence in class discussions.
 In addition to showing instructor's presence and expertise, the early posts by the instructor can also act as a model for students.
 Once established, the role of the instructor will change within the discussions since studies find that too much presence by the instructor in course discussions can lead to a decline in student engagement.

 Hayek, C. (2012) How Many Faculty Discussion Posts Each Week?
 A Simply Delicious Answer.
 Faculty Focus

 Your online classroom should be an environment that is open, inclusive, and trusted.
 A list of “class laws” or reminders will help reinforce these expectations.
 Things to be mindful of are; no SHOUTING, using humor carefully since not all humor comes across in writing, keeping messages brief, being specific, and using appropriate language.

 Here are eight words to live by (and discuss) when managing discussions online:

 - Be present: Visit the discussion frequently during the week and let students know you’re reading and enjoying their conversation.